Use of quantality in nuclei and many-body systems: Quantality and the cluster phase in nuclei

 Clusters shall occur when the nucleon spatial extension is of the order the inter-nucleon distance, namely $\alpha_{loc}\lesssim$1 \cite{ebr12,ebr13,ebr14a}.
 In this case, Eq (\ref{eq:al}) brings a condition for cluster states:

 using Eq. (\ref{la4}).
 Hence, cluster states can occur in light nuclei (A$\simeq$10) at saturation density or at a lower density than the saturation one in heavy nuclei (A$>$10): either the density or the number of nucleons can be a control parameter for the occurrence of cluster phase from a nuclear quantum liquid one.
 Interestingly, the threshold number of A$\sim$ 10 for clusterization is driven by the quantality.
 Eq. (\ref{mas}) also shows that in $^{120}$Sn, clusterization could occur below a density of about one-tenth of the saturation density, that is on its very surface.
 These results are in agreement with nuclear phenomenology, where lighter nuclei and/or smaller density (the so-called Mott transition \cite{ste95,rop98,bey00,tak04}) trigger cluster states.
 This is also in qualitative agreement with predictions of more microscopic approaches based e.g. on EDF, with or without explicit inclusion of alpha degrees of freedom \cite{sch13,typ14,ebr20}, illustrating the relevance of the present discussion.
+Fig. \ref{fig:phaseCP} summarizes the conditions for the cluster and quantum liquid phases induced by the condition (\ref{mas}), exhibiting both the density and the number of nucleons as control parameters.
+This picture, validated in the relativistic EDF, could be further investigated in other approaches such as ab-initio and EFT ones.

 Another way to trigger the cluster phase is to dilute the whole nucleus \cite{sch13,ebr20}.
 In the case of the transition from a quantum liquid to an alpha clusterised state by a decrease of the density, a more precise value of the density below which all nucleons are likely to combine into alpha-particles and condensate can be given.
 Because of Pauli blocking effects, alpha-particles in the nuclear medium shall dissolve as they start overlapping with each others.
 The critical Mott density at which this happens turns out to be given by the dimensionless parameter $\alpha_{loc}$ where the ratio is now between the size of an alpha-particle $R_\alpha \simeq r_0A_\alpha^\frac{1}{3}$ and the mean internucleon distance $\bar{r}$.
 The Mott density is then solution of $\alpha_{loc}=1$, that is, using Eq. (\ref{minr})